mikro-orm/mikro-orm/docs/docs/collections.md

 console.log(author.books[12345]); // undefined, even if the collection is not initialized

 const author = orm.em.findOne(Author, '...'); // books collection has not been populated
-console.log(author.books.getItems()); // throws because the collection has not been initialized
+const count = await author.books.loadCount(); // gets the count of collection items from database instead of counting loaded items console.log(author.books.getItems()); // throws because the collection has not been initialized
 // initialize collection if not already loaded and return its items as array console.log(await author.books.loadItems()); // Book[]